stevedonovan/runner/readme.md

 ```
 The `-x` flag (`--extern`) allows you to insert an `extern crate` into your
 snippet.
 This is particularly useful for these one-line shortcuts.
 For
-example, my `easy-shortcuts` crate has a couple of helper functions:
+example, my `easy-shortcuts` crate has a couple of helper functions.
+Before
+running these examples, first `runner --add easy-shortcuts` to load it into the
+static crate, and then `runner -C easy-shortcuts` to dynamically compile it.

 ```
 $ runner -xeasy_shortcuts -e 'easy_shortcuts::argn_err(1,"gimme an arg!")' 'an arg'